Gruene Hall: Films and photography

-In 1996, It was also used as a set for Michael, starring John Travolta.
+In 1996, the hall was used as a set for Michael, starring John Travolta.

 In 2006, Gruene Hall was shown in the movie Coyote Funeral.

 In 2009, George Strait's album Twang CD cover and insert photos were taken at Gruene Hall.

-In 2019, ZZ Top did interviews, and played live music for many parts of the documentary That Little ol' Band from Texas, at the dance hall.
-At the end of the documentary, they walk out to the front of the dancehall in Gruene, with clear view of some of the town, and drove off together into the horizon.
+In 2019, ZZ Top did interviews and played live music for many parts of the documentary That Little ol' Band from Texas at the dance hall.
+At the end of the documentary, they walk out to the front of the dance hall in Gruene, with a clear view of some of the town, and drive off together into the horizon.

-In 2021, Gruene Hall was shown on Landmarks: The Stages of Country Music TV Show Season 1, Episode 2.
+In 2021, Gruene Hall was featured in an episode of the TV show Landmarks: The Stages of Country Music (S01 E02).

 Album and music video recordings

-In 1989, Jerry Jeff Walker recorded his live album Jerry Jeff Walker - Live At Gruene Hall.
+In 1989, Jerry Jeff Walker recorded his live album Jerry Jeff Walker – Live At Gruene Hall.

 In 1994, Wade Hayes shot his country music video "Old Enough to Know Better" at Gruene Hall.

 On November 16, 2016, George Strait gave a private surprise show at Gruene Hall, to perform a nearly two hour set in celebration of his then new album, Strait Out of the Box: Part 2.

 On February 16, 2019, LeAnn Rimes recorded Rimes: Live at Gruene Hall during a live concert at Gruene Hall, which was released on April 13, 2019.

 In 2022, Scotty McCreery filmed his music video "Damn Strait" at Gruene Hall.
-It holds a special meaning to McCreery due to he is a George Strait fan and its the venue is where George Strait started and where he got his record deal which launched his career.
+It holds a special meaning to McCreery since he is a George Strait fan and its the venue is where George Strait started and where he got his record deal which launched his career.
 After the video was released George Strait gave it his approval.
 The song turned out to be a #1 on Country Radio for McCreery.